-As I only had one week on Gran Canaria, I didn’t have time to get to know the island quite as well as I had Mallorca during my two weeks there, but I still left with a few ideas for what to do in Gran Canaria to have a magical week away.
+I only had ten days on Gran Canaria, but I was lucky to be here with a local friend who grew up in Gran Canaria and shared many ideas for what to do in Gran Canaria to have a magical week away.

 Things to Do in Gran Canaria

 Stay in a cave

-Dan and I were actually in Gran Canaria for a wedding.
-Our friends Kathryn and Rene – whom you might remember as our first visitors after we moved to Norway – were getting married, and as Rene comes from Gran Canaria all the wedding guests were given an excuse for an island holiday!
+I was actually in Gran Canaria for a wedding.
+My friends Kathryn and Rene – whom you might remember as my first visitors after I moved to Norway – were getting married, and as Rene comes from Gran Canaria all the wedding guests were given an excuse for an island holiday!
 At least I think most of us ended up extending our stays for a mini vacation.

-For our first four nights on the island we ended up sharing accommodation with some other wedding guests that they had chosen simply because it was within walking distance to the wedding venue.
+For my first four nights on the island I ended up sharing accommodation with some other wedding guests that they had chosen simply because it was within walking distance to the wedding venue.
 But it ended up being one of the loveliest and most unique places I’ve stayed at.